mccanne/sharkfest/README.md

 ## Zed Inspired by Zeek

+(this section subsumed by Zeek motivation from above?)

 (Type back the relational muck to relateable pcap stuff.)

 Why is all this type stuff important?